Patrick-Cole/pygmi/_sources/autoapi/pygmi/rsense/iodefs/index.rst

 .. py:function:: convert_ll_to_utm(lon, lat)

-   Convert latitude and longitude to UTM.
+   Convert latitude and longitude to UTM EPSG code.

    https://stackoverflow.com/a/40140326/4556479